dystcz/nuxt-sanctum-auth/README.md

 ### Middleware

 Package automatically provides two middlewares for you to use: `auth` and `guest`.
 If you are using `routeRules` make sure to set `ssr: false` for all pages that will be using those middlewares.
+Please note that those middlewares are not global and are needed to be included on every protected page.
+Global middlewares are not possible for now, beacuse of avaliability of `hybrid` mode.

 #### Pages available only when not logged in